usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Each authentication operation using the authenticator SHALL require the input of both factors.

-Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length or of equivalent complexity and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
+Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length, or equivalent complexity, and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on the allowable number of consecutive authentication failures.

 The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be zeroized immediately after an authentication transaction has taken place.